zadarastorage/zadara-examples/k8s/rke2/README.md

     * `workers_count` - the amount of worder nodes (minimal is 0, can be later managed by cluster-autoscaler)
     * `master_key_pair` - the Key-Pair for the master VMs
     * `worker_key_pair` - the Key-Pair for the worker VMs
+    * `master_instance_profile` - the instance-profile id to be attached for the masters
+    * `worker_instance_profile` - the instance-profile id to be attached for the workers
 * Terraform init
 * Terraform plan
 * Terraform apply